About This Chapter

 6. Miles Davis: Compositions, Improvisation and Trumpet

 Miles Davis (1926-1991) was a legendary trumpeter and composer who pioneered the genres of bebop and jazz fusion.
-Learn about his career, albums, and improvisational work in jazz, then test yourself.
+Learn about his career, albums, and improvisational work in jazz, then test your remembrance of the lesson's details.

 7. Dizzy Gillespie: Compositions, Trumpet & Latin Jazz